Cairn Energy sues Air India to enforce $1.2 billion arbitration award - court filing

 Reuters last week reported that India had asked state-run banks to withdraw funds from their foreign currency accounts abroad, fearing Cairn might sue to seize the funds.

-Cairn had said previously it is still pursuing a settlement with New Delhi, but in the interim it has also been laying the grounds to seize Indian assets should talks fail.
+Cairn had said previously it was pursuing a settlement with India, but in the interim it has also been laying the grounds to seize Indian assets should talks fail.

+Commenting on the suit, a company spokesman on Saturday said that Cairn was taking the necessary legal steps to protect shareholder interests in the absence of a resolution.

-“Cairn continues to have constructive engagement with the government of India,” a spokesman for the company told Reuters last week.
+He said that “Cairn remains open to continuing constructive dialogue with the Government of India” to reach a settlement.

-However, an Indian official told Reuters last week, talks between New Delhi and Cairn were making “little progress” and noted that India’s directive to state-run banks to withdraw foreign currency funds sitting overseas showed the government is worried that Cairn may move quickly to seize assets.
+An Indian official told Reuters last week, talks between New Delhi and the company were making “little progress” and noted that India’s directive to state-run banks to withdraw foreign currency funds sitting overseas showed the government is worried that Cairn may move quickly to seize assets.

 It is unclear whether the suit against Air India could serve as a means for Cairn to seize Air India aircraft that land on U.S. soil.